Below are some Catonsville Indivisible Tips when using Social Media

 - Use two-step (sometimes called 2- factor) authentication.
 This security system involves connecting your phone to the account.
 Thus, in order to login there is a second step where you need to enter a special code.
 You can set-up 2-factor Authentication with the Electronic Frontier Foundation Facebook here and with Twitter here.

 - It is OK to disagree with people or to disapprove with what institutions such as police or ICE are doing but speak positively on Social Media when you do.
 Remember, Social Media is devoid of context and anything you say or do could be the next viral post.
 Know, too, that there are conservative operatives who infiltrate groups and try to discredit them.
 This Louisiana Indivisible Group found out the hard way.
-It’s an old play from the Nixon administration.
-Smiling and repeating phrases like:
+It’s an old play from the Nixon administration that was used on them.
+Indeed, smiling and repeating phrases (like a broken record each time they respond back) like: